mrstampy/ESP/README.md

 # ESP - An EEG Signal Processing Library

 This library provides the ability to connect to the [NeuroSky](http://www.neurosky.com) MindWave ThinkGear connector and the OCZ Nia.
 As of version 1.3 the core functionality has been abstracted.
-The ThinkGear classes are now a separate library as are the OCZ classes.
+The ThinkGear classes are now a separate library as are the Nia classes.
 It is designed to be fast and efficient, using high performance Java libraries:

 * [Disruptor](https://code.google.com/p/disruptor/)
 * [Javolution](http://javolution.org/)